 Audiology, Hearing Aid & Hearing Care Services

-We have had the pleasure of providing the best audiological care to individuals in the Seacoast Area for over 43 years.
+We have had the pleasure of providing the best professional audiological services to individuals in the Seacoast area for over 43 years.
 During this time, we have made an ongoing commitment to our current and future patients to provide the most up-to-date and state-of-the-art hearing and balance services.

 Our services include audiological evaluations of patients of all ages including infants.
 We are one of only three sites in New Hampshire qualified to test babies who fail their newborn screening in the hospital.
 With thousands of satisfied hearing aid users, we pride ourselves in our commitment to the hearing needs of our patients.